JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load ecflow/5.8.4
    module load git-lfs/3.1.2

-For ``spack-stack-1.7.0-rc1`` with Intel, proceed with loading the following modules:
+For ``spack-stack-1.7.0`` with Intel, proceed with loading the following modules:

 .. code-block:: console

-   module use /work2/noaa/jcsda/dheinzel/spack-stack-1.7.0-rc1/envs/unified-env-intel-2021.9.0/install/modulefiles/Core
+   module use /work/noaa/epic/role-epic/spack-stack/hercules/spack-stack-1.7.0/envs/ue-intel/install/modulefiles/Core
    module load stack-intel/2021.9.0
    module load stack-intel-oneapi-mpi/2021.9.0
    module load stack-python/3.10.13
    module available

-For ``spack-stack-1.7.0-rc1`` with GNU, proceed with loading the following modules:
+For ``spack-stack-1.7.0`` with GNU, proceed with loading the following modules:

 .. code-block:: console

-   module use /work2/noaa/jcsda/dheinzel/spack-stack-1.7.0-rc1/envs/unified-env-gcc-12.2.0/install/modulefiles/Core
+   module use /work/noaa/epic/role-epic/spack-stack/hercules/spack-stack-1.7.0/envs/ue-gcc/install/modulefiles/Core
    module load stack-gcc/12.2.0
    module load stack-openmpi/4.1.6
    module load stack-python/3.10.13
    module available

 .. note::
-   spack-stack-1.6.0 on Hercules has additional packages `fms@2023.02.01`, `sp@2.3.0`, and `crtm@2.4.0` installed in the unified environment, in addition to the two default versions `fms@2023.04` and `fms@release-jcsda`.
+   spack-stack-1.7.0 on Hercules provides a chained environment `gsi-addon-env` for GSI with Intel and GNU.
+To use this environment, replace `ue` in the above `module use` statements with `gsi-addon`, and load module `stack-python/3.11.6` instead of `stack-python/3.10.13`.

 .. _Preconfigured_Sites_Discover_SCU16: